 Speed of Growth

-Generally, because this is often a Winter houseplant the Poinsettia isn't really growing in your home.
+Generally, because this is often a Winter houseplant the Poinsettia isn't actually growing in your home.
 Although if you have it around at other times of the year it will of course grow and this can be reasonably fast if treated well.

 Height / Spread